juno-fx/Terra-Official-Plugins/docs/workflow.md

     Because the cluster needs access to the local machine to pull the git repo, you need to make sure that the cluster can get to your local machine without issue.
 We normally recommend you are on the same network as the cluster so you don't run in to issues.
-In more security concious environments, the in cluster workflow makes more sense.
+In more security concious environments, the in-cluster workflow makes more sense.

 ## Plugin Workflow

-From this point on, the workflow is the same for both remote and in cluster.
+From this point on, the workflow is the same for both remote and in-cluster.

 1. **Create a Plugin**: Use the `make new-plugin <plugin name>` command to create a new plugin scaffolding.